-RVs sell even better when staged.
+RVs sell even better when staged, even a camping trailer can be staged nicely.
 You need to wash and empty the basement storage, keep utilities connected, ensure all systems work, get rid of your personal items, make all the repairs, replace worn out or stained items, keep the fact sheets and pertinent brochures available, hang a few brightly-colored towels inside the bathroom, raise the blinds and play soft music.

 You’ll also need to put a tiny plant in a brightly-colored container inside the bathroom, start the furnace or put on the coach’s AC depending on the weather, have some freshly baked cookies and hot coffee on the kitchen’s counter, leave a bouquet of flowers (silk) on the kitchen table.
 Don’t forget to degrease and pressure-wash the generator and engine.